rapidsai/spark-examples/getting-started-guides/csp/databricks/databricks.md

 * After you start a Databricks cluster, use the initialization notebooks -- [5.3 & 5.4 notebook](/getting-started-guides/csp/databricks/init-notebook-for-rapids-spark-xgboost-on-databricks-gpu-5.3-5.4.ipynb
 ) or [5.5 notebook](/getting-started-guides/csp/databricks/init-notebook-for-rapids-spark-xgboost-on-databricks-gpu-5.5.ipynb
-) to setup execution.
+) to setup execution.<br/>

 The initialization notebooks will perform the following steps:
-Downloading the CUDA and Rapids XGBoost4j Spark jars Creating a new directory for initialization script in Databricks file system (DBFS) Creating an initialization script inside the new directory to copy jars inside Databricks jar directory Download and decompress the Sample Mortgage Notebook dataset
+1.Downloading the CUDA and Rapids XGBoost4j Spark jars<br/>
+2.Creating a new directory for initialization script in Databricks file system (DBFS)<br/>
+3.Creating an initialization script inside the new directory to copy jars inside Databricks jar directory<br/>
+4.Download and decompress the Sample Mortgage Notebook dataset<br/>

 After executing the steps in the initialization notebook, please follow the 1.
 Cluster initialization script and 2.
 Install the xgboost4j_spark jar in the cluster to ensure it is ready for XGBoost training.